-The Gorilla Organization’s team of community rangers have identified an additional 95 eastern lowland gorillas living in the 70,000-hectare Walikale Community Forest.
-This is momentous news and brings the total number of gorillas inhabiting Walikale to 446 individuals – a 12% increase on the known global population of 3,800.
+Over the past 3 years, The Gorilla Organization’s team of community rangers have identified 446 previously undocumented eastern lowland gorillas living in the 70,000-hectare Walikale Community Forest.
+This is momentous news as it represents a 12% increase on the known global population of 3,800.

 The Walikale Community Forest Conservation Project is an ongoing operation that has been supported by Tusk since 2004 and aims to protect a previously undocumented population of eastern lowland gorillas inhabiting the community forest.
 The project trains and equips locally employed rangers to conduct regular monitoring patrols and collect biodiversity census data.
 Currently, the project employs 36 rangers with 12 more due to be hired this year.
 Aside from identifying the new gorillas, in 2018, the rangers also detected and removed 314 deadly snares.
 The number of snares found on the forest floor was 80% down on 2017, and this is most likely due to the strengthening of community awareness activities and the continued ranger presence at Walikale.